Aviancer/amouse/README.md

 - libevdev (tested with 1.11.0-1, probably works with other versions)
 - Superuser privileges (simple) or access to raw mouse and serial devices (requires changing perms, exercise left up to reader).
 - A serial port on the computer running amouse.
 You can get away with a cheap USB to Serial adapter.
-- A retro PC or alike for fun or productivity, I recommend using ctmouse.exe driver under DOS. amouse itself works fine for Windows 95, et al also.
+- A retro PC or alike for fun or productivity, I recommend using ctmouse.exe driver under DOS. amouse works fine for Windows 3.1, 95 and 98 drivers also.

 ## Preferred
 - The serial port (retropc)RTS -> CTC(amouse) pin is used by the mouse driver at the other end to signal initializing a mouse, amouse catches this for timing and responds appropriately.
-However this can also be manually timed.
+However this can also be manually timed if there are no other options.

 ## Build & install
 ```